MediaSavvy/MediaSavvy_Wiki/Wiki/Music.md

 The best free music streaming app for Android.
 This is way better than any other music streaming app I've ever used!
 You should definitely try Musify.

 ::: info Note
-To update Musify you will have to download the latest version of the app from the Github page and just open the .APK.
+To update Musify you will have to download the latest version of the app from the GitHub page and just open the .APK.
 You must not uninstall Musify to update it.
 :::

 #### 2. [Spotube ⭐ ](https://github.com/KRTirtho/spotube)

-##### Pros:
-- Free
-- No ads
-- Open Source
-- When you log in you can access your Spotify playlists, liked songs, downloaded songs and MORE!
-- Customizable
-- Download songs for free

-##### Cons:
-- You **HAVE** to log in with Spotify to search songs and listen to music.

 Spotube is also another very good free music streaming app for Windows and Android!
 Spotube is Spotify but way **BETTER** than Spotify.
 You should definitely try this if you have a Spotify account!

 ::: info Note:
-To update Spotube you will have to download the latest version of the app from the Github page and just open the .APK.
+To update Spotube you will have to download the latest version of the app from the GitHub page and just open the .APK.
 You must not uninstall Musify to update it.
 :::

 #### 3. [Blackhole ⭐ ](https://sangwan5688.github.io/)

-##### Pros:
-- Great design
-- Free
-- Import playlists from Spotify
-- Custom themes
-- Download songs for free
-- Open source
-- Customizable

-##### Cons:
-- Sometimes the app doesn't work.

 Blackhole is a very good free music streaming service.
 You should definitely try it.
 Just note that the app sometimes doesn't work.

 ::: info Note:
-To update Blackhole you will have to download the latest version of the app from the Github page and just open the .APK.
+To update Blackhole you will have to download the latest version of the app from the GitHub page and just open the .APK.
 You must not uninstall Musify to update it.
 :::